867-5309/Jenny

-"867-5309/Jenny" is a 1981 song written by Alex Call and Jim Keller and performed by Tommy Tutone that was released on the album Tommy Tutone 2, on the Columbia Records label.
-It peaked at No. 4 on the Billboard Hot 100 chart in May 1982, and No. 1 on the Billboard Hot Mainstream Rock Tracks chart in April 1982.

-The song led to a fad of people dialing 867-5309 and asking for "Jenny".
+"867-5309/Jenny" is a song written by Alex Call and Jim Keller and performed by Keller's band Tommy Tutone.
+It was released on the album Tommy Tutone 2 (1981) through Columbia Records.
+It peaked at number four on the Billboard Hot 100 and number one on the Rock Top Tracks chart in April 1982.
+The song led to a fad of people prank calling unsuspecting victims by dialing 867-5309 and asking for "Jenny".

 Creation

-Lead guitarist Jim Keller, interviewed by People in 1982, said: "Jenny is a regular girl, not a hooker.
+According to lead guitarist Jim Keller, interviewed by People in 1982: "Jenny is a regular girl, not a hooker.
 Friends of mine wrote her name and number on a men's room wall at a bar.
 I called her on a dare, and we dated for a while.
 I haven't talked with her since the song became a hit, but I hear she thinks I'm a real jerk for writing it."

-On March 28, 2008, Tommy Tutone lead singer Tommy Heath stated on the WGN Morning News that the number was real and it was the number of a girl he knew.
-As a joke, he wrote it on a bathroom wall in a motel where they were staying.
+The band's lead singer Tommy Heath had a different version of the song's origin, but also with a real girl and number.
+He claims the number belonged to a girl he knew, and that he wrote it on a bathroom wall in a motel where they were staying, as a joke.
 "We laughed about it for years," he said.

-However, in a June 2004 interview with Songfacts, co-writer Alex Call explained his version of the song's real origins:
+However, co-writer Alex Call explained his version of the song's origins in a June 2004 interview with Songfacts:

 "There was no Jenny," Call also told a Tampa, Florida, columnist in June 2009.
 "The number?
 It came to me out of the ether."

 In the music video, the "Jenny" character is played by Karen Elaine Morton.

 Popularity and litigation

 The song, released in late 1981, initially gained popularity on the American West Coast in January 1982; many who had the number soon abandoned it because of unwanted calls.

-Asking telephone companies to trace the calls was of no use, as Charles and Maurine Shambarger (then in West Akron, Ohio at +1-216-867-5309) learned when Ohio Bell explained: "We don’t know what to make of this.
+Asking telephone companies to trace the calls was of no use, as Charles and Maurine Shambarger (then in West Akron, Ohio, at +1-216-867-5309) learned when Ohio Bell explained: "We don’t know what to make of this.
 The calls are coming from all over the place."
 A little over a month later, they disconnected the number and the phone became silent.

 In some cases, the number was picked up by commercial businesses or acquired for use in radio promotions.